-Journey Rules Reporting
+Journey Rules Report

-Journey rules are applied to the entire journey and need to execute only one time to be successful.
-Journey rules are not associated with any specific step because they are evaluated across the entire journey.
-If the rule criteria are met at least once during the course of the journey, the rule is successful.
-If the rule criteria is not met at any time during the journey, the rule fails.
+Journey rules are applied to the entire Journey and need to execute only one time to be successful.
+Journey rules are not associated with any specific step because they are evaluated across the entire Journey.
+If the rule criteria are met at least once during the course of the Journey, the rule is successful.
+If the rule criteria is not met at any time during the Journey, the rule fails.
 Some rules may not be applied, based on the IF condition of the rule.

 Click on Journey Rules in the left navigation bar to see which rules passed, failed, or were not applied.

-Each global rule applied to the journey will show with its status, Failing or Passing, as described below under Action Rules.
+Each global rule applied to the Journey will show with its status, Failing or Passing, as described below under Action Rules.